felixguendling/cista/README.md

 # Use Cases

-You can use this library to load data from *trusted* sources *ONLY*.

 Reader and writer should run on the same architecture (e.g. 64 bit big endian).
 Examples:

   - Asset loading for all kinds of applications (i.e. game assets, GIS data, large graphs, etc.)
-  - Transferring data over network to/from trusted parties
+  - Transferring data over network

 Currently, only C++17 software can read/write data.
 But it should be possible to generate accessors